markconcha0214-ai/n8nblogsamples/botbot.md

 Neural networks are inspired by the human brain.
 A neural network is made up of layers of neurons that process information.
 Each neuron receives inputs, applies weights, and produces an output.

-There are many types of neural networks including convolutional neural networks and recurrent neural networks and transformers.
+There are many types of neural networks, including convolutional neural networks, recurrent neural networks, and transformers.

 ### Types of Deep Learning

 Supervised learning is when models are trained on labeled data.
-Supervised learning is when models are trained on labeled data.

-Unsupervised learning finds patterns in data without labels

-Reinforcement learning allows models to learn by interacting with an environment and receiving rewards or penalties
+Unsupervised learning finds patterns in data without labels Unsupervised learning finds patterns in data, without labels Reinforcement learning allows models to learn by interacting with an environment and receiving rewards or penalties

 ## Why Deep Learning Matters